Robert Devereux, 3rd Earl of Essex: Youth and personal life

 Robert Devereux was the son and heir of Robert Devereux, 2nd Earl of Essex, the courtier and soldier from the later reign of Queen Elizabeth I. His mother was Frances Walsingham (1567–1633), the only daughter of Sir Francis Walsingham, Elizabeth's spymaster.
 He was born at the home of his grandmother, Lady Walsingham, in Seething Lane, London.

-He was educated at Eton College and Merton College, Oxford, being created MA by the university in 1605.
+His education continued at Eton College and Merton College, Oxford, being created MA by the university in 1605.

 The 2nd Earl led an unsuccessful rebellion against Elizabeth in 1601.
 He was subsequently executed for treason and the family lost its title.
 However, King James I chose to restore it after he became King of England.
 In 1604, Robert Devereux became the 3rd Earl of Essex.
 The young earl became a close friend of Henry Stuart, Prince of Wales.

 Essex was married at age 13 to the 14-year-old Frances Howard; he was then sent on a European tour from 1607 to 1609, apparently without having consummated the marriage.
 Meanwhile, his wife began an affair with Robert Carr, Viscount Rochester, a favourite of King James I. After Essex's return, Frances sought an annulment on the grounds of impotence.
 Essex claimed that he was only impotent with her and had been perfectly capable with other women, adding that she "reviled him, and miscalled him, terming him a cow and coward, and beast."

 The divorce was a public spectacle and it made Essex a laughing stock at court.
 It was small comfort that the finding that Frances was still a virgin was greeted with equal derision: as a popular ballad put it The Dame was inspected, but fraud interjected a Maid of greater perfection.
 The annulment was granted on 25 September 1613, and Frances married her lover, who had been made 1st Earl of Somerset, on 26 December 1613.
 Three years later the Somersets were tried by a panel of Lords for their part in the murder of Sir Thomas Overbury; Essex sat as a juror in the trial of his former wife and pressed the King to send her to the scaffold.
 Both were condemned to death, but the sentence was not carried out.